kanzure/culture_shock/README.md

 * a microUSB AB connector for charging
 * a microUSB AB connector for development and data logging data transfer
 * A 2-wire I2C port can be used with OLED and LCD displays.
+* planned mode to precharge ONBOARD_18V and be ready tp fire a shot, then go back to standby after a minute. (not implemented yet)